Rye Brook NY Infograph

 Is Rye Brook Diverse?

-87.1% of Rye Brook residents are white, 6.3% of Rye Brook residents are Asians, 15.7% of Rye Brook residents are Hispanic and 1.5% of Rye Brook residents are African Americans.
+87.1% of Rye Brook residents are white, 6.3% of Rye Brook residents are Asians, 15.7% of Rye Brook residents are Hispanic and 1.5% of Rye Brook residents are African American.

 Are there a lot of families living in Rye Brook, NY?